The release of the Sony a7R IV ruined my plans. I thought that the a7R III I had recently bought would be my last camera

 I feel much more confident taking this camera out into sandy, windy, dusty areas.

 The Sony Alpha series and ease-of-use might as well be the same thing, as far as I’m concerned.
 This camera is very quick to set up and simple to use.

 The menu and settings are meant for professionals.
 But if you have some photography experience and know how a camera works, you’ll be fine.

 One thing I’ve seen have been complaints over the Sony menu.
 I haven’t had any problems with it myself, though.
-I managed to customise it for my needs in about 10 minutes.
+I managed to customize it for my needs in about 10 minutes.

 The brand new Sony application to control the camera via a smartphone worked well too.
 There are several controls you can operate without touching the camera.
 You also have customisation options within the app itself.